quentinus95/classification-poc/server/README.md

 # Server side

-The servers require the following environment variables to be set (possibly using a `.env` file):
+The server requires the following environment variables to be set (possibly using a `.env` file):

 ```sh
 NODE_ENV=development